artemsaraiev/pd_backend_dev/api/AccessControlAPI.md

 - nothing

 **Effects:**
-- fetches a single invitation document if it exists, returns as a single-element array.
-If no invitation exists, returns an empty array.
+- fetches a single invitation document if it exists.
+If no invitation exists, returns null.

 **Request Body:**
 ```json